 I left the office a little before 5, got home and he was not in his usual spot on the sofa.
 I went into the bedroom and he was not on the bed.
 Barkley was laying across the doorway to the bathroom.
 I stepped across him, and Mark was slumped in a chair.
 I thought he had hit his head or vomited.
 There was something all over the floor and blood everywhere.
 I grabbed him to my chest to try to fix him, and said, “Oh no. Oh Mark.”
 And screamed for Patrick.
 I went to the living room and dumped my purse and found my phone.
 Patrick ran with me back into the bathroom.
 He was reaching for Mark to move him to the floor when I saw the gun – on the floor of the closet – where it had fallen after he pulled the trigger.

 The firearm was a family heirloom – a Colt .45 that his highly decorated Marine Corps father had purchased in 1943 and carried with him through WWII, the Chosin Reservoir in Korea, and leading the 11th Marines, 1st Marine Division through Viet Nam.
-He had showed it to me and told me the story about it, but I had never seen Mark shoot it.
-He never shot a gun in the 13 years we were together.
+Mark had showed it to me, and told me stories about it, but I had never seen Mark shoot it.
+In fact, he never shot a gun in the 13 years we were together.

 Patrick and I were both on the phone with the 911 operator when I saw the gun.
-She told us to go outside and we did – holding one another on our knees in the front yard, sobbing.
+She told us to go outside and we did – clinging, holding one another, down on our knees on the sidewalk, sobbing.
 The fire department, EMS and police came.
 They asked me who I wanted to call.
+Who do you call?
 I asked for my colleague who just retired from the SWAT team.
+He would be able to deal with the process.
 John Curnutt arrived quickly.
 Our neighbor, Brian Burleson, drove by the house and went directly around the corner to the Porterfields’, our best friends.
 He told Winton, “A lot of emergency vehicles are at Diana’s and Mark’s.
 Joanne Prado (Justice of the Peace) just drove up.”
 Winton was at our house within minutes.
 Kim arrived soon after.

 (As an aside, we are still awaiting the toxicology reports from the autopsy, but there is evidence that there was severe kidney failure, causing him to hear voices and gain a substantial amount weight in the last two weeks)